Skip to Main Content

 There are three components to citing references

 1. The Citation.
 This is the way you acknowledge i.e.cite the source in your text.
 Depending on the referencing style you are using this may appear as the author name and year in brackets e.g. (Jones 2016) as a number e.g. [1] or as a footnote.
-(See below for more about styles)
+(See the 'Other referencing styles' tab for more about styles)

 2. The Reference.
 This comprises the details of the source that you have cited.